 - For the case of 4B, the PCF includes in the PCC rule(s) the Notification URI pointing to the AF and the Notification Correlation ID assigned by AF.

-If the AF unsubscribes from UP Path change event, the PCF removes the related subscription information from the corresponding PCC rule(s) as specified in 3GPP TS 29.512 [9].

 3a.
 When the SMF installs PCC rule successfully, the SMF determines whether UP path change needs to be enforced.
 In this case, the SMF:

 - when early notification is required, shall notify as described in step 4 before reconfiguring the User Plane of the PDU session;